Concur Urgent Care

 1. Are physical exams covered by insurance?

-Several health clinics and doctors cover the routine physicals are part of preventive care.
+Several health clinics and doctors cover routine physicals as part of preventive care.
 However, be sure to check with your health insurance provider if the annual physical exam is covered or not.

 2. How often should I get a physical exam?